-- 8. I will not jeopardize the safety of the students or staff by sharing their personal details, location or personally identifiable information to external parties, in accordance with the Communications and Social Media policy. - 9.
+- 7. I will comply with the Social Media and Communications policy (included below).
+I will gain informed consent before taking a photo of anyone and limit photos of students.
+I will use good judgement when posting on social media, in accordance with the policy. - 8.
+I will not jeopardize the safety of the students or staff by sharing their personal details, location or personally identifiable information to external parties, in accordance with the Communications and Social Media policy. - 9.
 I will not exchange contact information with any of the students or staff or contact them through any social media platforms or via phone or messaging. - 10.
 I will not offer money or gifts to any student, families or staff.
-I understand that the organization has a process for donations and any monetary gifts can be made through the El Hogar Ministries Inc. (EHMI) office in Woburn, MA or through El Hogar Projects Canada (EHPC).
+I understand that the organization has a process for donations and any monetary gifts can be made through the El Hogar Ministries Inc. (EHMI) office in Woburn, MA or through El Hogar Projects Canada (EHPC) or directly to El Hogar Projects in Honduras.
 Any exceptions may be made through the Executive Director of El Hogar in Honduras. - 11.
 I understand that El Hogar serves vulnerable children and youth and will be mindful of that in any of my interactions with them.
-I will not initiate contact with any student, and I will never pick up a student.
+I will not initiate physical contact with any student, and I will never pick up a student.
 I will not behave in a sexually provocative manner including apparel, attitude, gestures, language and behavior.
-I will be sensitive to others and cease any behaviour that is making someone feel uncomfortable. - 12.
-I will respect the El Hogar students and staff and their personal and workspace.
+I will be sensitive to others and cease any behavior that is making someone feel uncomfortable. - 12.
+I will respect the El Hogar students and employees and their personal and workspace.
 I will not enter classrooms, dormitories or other personal or work areas, unless accompanied by an El Hogar staff member and permission is granted. - 13.
-I will not smoke, consume alcohol or any type of drug while on any El Hogar campus.
+I will not smoke, vape, consume alcohol or any type of illicit drug while on any El Hogar campus.
 I will not share any of these substances with students or staff of El Hogar. - 14.
 I will not leave the El Hogar campus or lodging facility unless on a planned outing, accompanied by El Hogar staff. - 15.
 I will respect and uphold the values of El Hogar in order to create a safe and protective environment for the students at all of our centers.